PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/preliminary-tasks.md

 It is usually only done once per release as well.
 {{% /notice %}}

-1. [Use the command to extract wordings from the TranslationTool repository](<https://github.com/PrestaShopCorp/TranslationTool/actions/workflows/create-default-catalog-pr.yml>).
+1. [Use the Github Action to extract wordings from the TranslationTool repository](<https://github.com/PrestaShopCorp/TranslationTool/actions/workflows/create-default-catalog-pr.yml>).
 This command will automatically generates a Pull Request on the PrestaShop/PrestaShop repository (author should be jarvis).
 It is important to note that this PR must be reviewed by a member of the content team.
    <https://github.com/PrestaShopCorp/TranslationTool> is PRIVATE, and then you need a special right access to use it.

 2. If the team content member requests wording corrections, they can be found either in the Prestashop CORE, a module or in the directory /mails of the Prestashop CORE.